Check, Cash or Card? 3 benefits to Processing Credit Cards

 In addition to the decline of checks, payments studies conducted by the Federal Reserve indicate the rise in the use of debit and prepaid cards.
 The Federal Reserve reports that credit and debit cards significantly increased their share of total noncash payments, from 43 percent in 2003 to 67 percent in 2012.
 The total number of cashless payments rose nearly 5 percent from 2009-2012, to 122.8 billion.
 By accepting card payments, you are joining the vast majority of retailers that are making it easier for consumers to buy their products.

 3. Few Carry Cash Anymore

 According to a recent study, eight in 10 consumers carry less than $50 in cash.
 By not accepting credit cards, you are severely limiting your sales potential.
 Many consumers are trying to keep a tighter control on their expenditures, and cash is not as easy to keep track of as credit or debit cards.
 Many credit cards offer detailed expense tracking services that help customers budget their spending.
-By accepting credit cards, you are giving your business an opportunity to fit into a potential customer’s detailed budget.
+By taking credit cards, you are giving your business an opportunity to fit into a potential customer’s detailed budget.